 If you’re on a budget, Lomo offers a three-pack of lightweight dry bags in ref for a bargain £11.99.

 If you want to know what you need to go paddle boarding, this should be at the top of your list.
 For safety and fun reasons, I never go on the water without a phone to a) capture pictures of me looking like a badass and b) call for help if I need it.
 So you’ll definitely need a phone case to keep your phone attached to you, and dry, when you go paddleboarding.

 At £67, this waterproof pouch from Red isn’t cheap, but it does offer 100% watertight storage for phones and devices in a pouch that you can clip to your dry bag, PFD or board.
 It’s got foam inside to protect against knocks or drops, and is quick to access in an emergency.

 On a budget?
 Try this waterproof phone case for iPhones, that’s available in a twin pack for under £10.
 We keep a few of these in the car for those days when we’ve forgotten our proper phone cases, and they work really well.

-6. Appropriate Sunscreen
+6. Ocean Friendly Sunscreen

 You absolutely, definitely will need sunscreen when you go paddleboarding.
 I have a teen with sensitive skin, so we are extra careful when buying sunscreen.
 But at the same time, I don’t want to use products that will harm plantlife or the little critters in the water we’re paddling.
-So part of our paddleboard kit is always some eco-friendly sunscreen that is reed safe and won’t harm the ocean or marine life.
+So part of our paddleboard kit is always some ocean and eco-friendly sunscreen that is reed safe and won’t harm the ocean or marine life.
 This sunscreen from Green People is super kind to sensitive skin, but it’s also made from recycled packaging AND 20p from the sale of each bottle goes to marine charities.
 100% recommended.

 7. Water Shoes